CUBRID/cubrid-manual/en/admin/admin_utils.rst

 Each column's meaning is as following.

-    *   Transaction id : The identifier of transaction
+    *   Transaction id : The identifier of the transaction
     *   User name : Transaction user
     *   Start time : Transaction start time
     *   End time :  Transaction end time
-    *   Num_insert : Number of insert operation executed within the transaction
+    *   Num_insert : Number of insert operations executed within the transaction
-    *   Num_update : Number of update operation executed within the transaction
+    *   Num_update : Number of update operations executed within the transaction
-    *   Num_delete : Number of delete operation executed within the transaction
+    *   Num_delete : Number of delete operations executed within the transaction
-    *   Table : List of tables for which DML has been performed within the transaction
+    *   Table : List of tables for which DMLs have been performed within the transaction

 .. note::
-		If users attempts to flashback the table on which the trigger is created, unintended results may be obtained.
-Users are recommended to disable the triggers on the table before flashback.
+		If users attempt to flashback a table on which a trigger is created, unintended results may be obtained.
+Users are recommended to disable triggers on the table before flashback.
 For more information, see :ref:`alter-trigger`.

 The following shows [options] available with the **cubrid flashback** utility.